Zucchini and Tomato Puree

 You may have heard to only give baby tomatoes later into starting solid foods, because it can cause skin reactions [1].
-As with any new foods there are precautions, but tomatoes can be introduced from when baby starts solids [1,2]Tomatoes [2] are packed with Vitamin C and antioxidants.
-Zucchini [3] is rich Vitamin C too, as well as beta-carotene (which is converted to Vitamin A).
-It contains other important vitamins and minerals that support baby’s growth [3].
+As with any new foods there are precautions, but tomatoes can be introduced from when baby starts solids [1,2].

-With these vegetables common in many family meals (in ours at least!), it made sense to introduce this tomato and zucchini purée to Baby LJ sooner rather than later.
+With tomatoes common in many family meals (in ours at least!), it made sense to introduce this tomato and zucchini puree to Baby LJ sooner rather than later.

 This tomato and zucchini baby food has just three ingredients: